fethidogan/2DRacer/README.md

 # 2DRacer
 2D Racer with realistic car sound

-You can learn some of basics of pygmae like moving an image, image uploading, crash handling etc
+You can learn some of basics of Pygame like moving an image, image uploading, crash handling etc

 Game Play in Video